DEPARTMENT OF COUNSELING SERVICES

 3. Accommodations.
 It is the student’s responsibility to make the specific request for an accommodation in writing and to allow sufficient time for the arrangements to be made.

 Once the accommodation need has been verified by Disability Services Staff, it is the student’s responsibility to meet with a staff member to complete a Classroom Accommodation Form and transmit it to the faculty member or office involved.
 Classroom Accommodation Forms must be completed each and every semester.

 College employees who receive self-disclosure from a student with a disability are responsible to refer that student to Disability Services for appropriate accommodation.
 A student with a disability must make his or her accommodation needs known.
 Thus, the student is generally responsible for initiating the accommodation process.
 However, when a faculty member, staff, or administrator is made aware of a student’s disability and suspect that an accommodation is needed, that faculty member or administrator should immediately refer the student to Disability Services for assistance.

 Faculty are required by Federal Law to accommodate a student’s request for reasonable accommodations.
 Failure to do so may result in personal as well as institutional liability.

-A faculty member is not required to provide any accommodations unless notified through an official Accommodations Form from the Department of Counseling and Career Services.
+A faculty member is not required to provide any accommodations unless notified through an official Accommodations Form from the Department of Counseling.
 Faculty may verify the request by contacting the professional staff named on the form.

 The accommodations shall not compromise the content of the course or the essential requirements of the degree.
 If a faculty member has questions about the request, they are encouraged to contact Disability Services.